 Introducing Reduced VAT Rates for Digital Products

 Digital products, or electronically supplied services as they are officially called, are gaining attention with more governments across the EU.
-Several member states have a reduced VAT rate for eBooks or audiobooks.
-Here’s what you need to know.Matt Hagemann
+Several member states have a reduced VAT rate for e-books or e-periodicals.Matthias Hagemann

 Published July 3, 2019

-Finance ministers in the EU are set to take the bloc’s tax rules further into the digital age by allowing reduced value added tax (VAT) on eBooks and other digital publications.
+Finance ministers in the EU are set to take the bloc’s tax rules further into the digital age by allowing reduced value added tax (VAT) on eBooks and ePeriodicals.

 Several years of campaigning to get eBooks taxed at the same rate as printed books in the EU has finally paid off.
 Since at least 2015, the industry began pressuring the EU to adopt a lowered tax rate for digitally supplied books.
 Publishers are now asking the UK to also lower its tax on eBooks, which are currently at 20% (while printed books are not taxed at all).